RConsortium/S7/tests/testthat/_snaps/method-register.md

     Error <simpleError>
       `signature` must be length 2

-# check_method errors if the functions are not compatible
+# check_method complains if the functions are not compatible

     Code
       foo <- new_generic("foo", "x")